Japan’s Hiking Insurance Providers Compared

 Nihon Hiyo Hosho.

-Yamakifu based out of Chiba is one of the few outfits that also offer short term hiking insurance.
+Based out of Chiba, Yamakifu is one of the few outfits that also offers short-term hiking insurance.
 The basic annual fee is 4,000 yen and covers search and rescue expenses up to 5 million yen.
 There is also a plus members category for 7,500 yen that includes indemnity liability, limited hospitalisation expenses, and outpatient care.
 The expert member fee is 10,000 yen and covers mountaineering and ice axe use.
 The “one-time” short-term insurance ranges from day trips (660 yen), 2 days (990 yen), up to 4 days (1,600 yen) and provides coverage similar to the plus members category.

 Pros: The plus and expert plans cover mountain climbing or hiking while abroad.
 Competitive rates and good coverage combined with short-term plans.
 Some plans cover injuries caused by natural disasters.

-Cons: Need to submit a hiking plan to guarantee you are fully covered.
+Cons: Travellers must have a domestic residence, not a hotel or short-term accommodation.
+Need to submit a hiking plan to guarantee you are fully covered.

 Yamakifu.